Thomas Swan has been an avid fan of the English Premier League and European football for more than 25 years.

 Conte then joined Chelsea in 2016 and won the Premier League in his first season, claiming a (then) record 30 league victories.
 He went on to win the 2018 FA Cup before taking over at Inter Milan in 2019.
 At Inter, Conte won the 2021 Serie A title, ending the fortunes of a Ronaldo-led Juventus, who had won the competition nine times in a row.
 He left Inter soon after to become Tottenham manager.

 Antonio Conte has a long career ahead of him and is likely to become one of the greatest managers of all time.

 5. Diego Simeone

-Diego Simeone is perhaps the most sought after rising star in the football management world.
+Diego Simeone is perhaps the most sought-after rising star in the football management world.
 Before becoming notorious as manager of Atletico Madrid, he won two league titles in his native Argentina.
-On his arrival in Spain, he galvanized an underachieving Atletico side and took them to 5th in the league.
+On his arrival in Spain, he galvanized an underachieving Atletico side and took them to fifth in the league.
 He also guided them to victory in the 2012 Europa League.

 3. Louis Van Gaal

-Known for his direct style of football, Van Gaal is also a strict disciplinarian.
-Described as proud and arrogant, his fusion of artistry and authority have brought him astounding success as a manager.
-With Ajax he won the 1995 Champions League, the 1992 UEFA Cup, 3 league titles and 1 domestic cup.
-At Barcelona and Bayern Munich he added 3 more league titles and one domestic cup.
+Known for his direct style of football, Louis Van Gaal is also a strict disciplinarian.
+Described as proud and arrogant, he uses a fusion of artistry and authority that has brought him astounding success as a manager.
+With Ajax, he won the 1995 Champions League, the 1992 UEFA Cup, three league titles, and one domestic cup.
+At Barcelona and Bayern Munich, he added three more league titles and one domestic cup.